-If there are other questions not in the list, please email me
+If there are other questions not in the list, please email Rachel

 A. No, yoga is an ancient system of holistic health, which will bring harmony to the body, mind and spirit.

-Q. Do I need to be really flexible to do yoga?
+Do I need to be really flexible for yoga?

 A. Absolutely not!
 People who start yoga arrive at many different stages – some are flexible and some are not.
 Yoga postures and sequences can be adapted to your body, wherever you are in the flexibility spectrum.